Flowing water

 • VIDI Level for measuring distance to the nearest surface for monitoring sand traps and wells

-Efficient leak repair minimises water loss from pipe cracks and bursts.
-We offer various repair collars and clamps to secure fast, safe and efficient repair, and even for permanent repair under pressure
+Water loss due to pipe cracks and bursts can be minimized through effective leak repair.
+We offer various repair collars and clamps to secure fast, safe and efficient repair, and even for permanent repair under pressure:

-Selecting the right valves will allow water utilities to manage the distribution network efficiently.
-Preventing water hammer and air in the system will extend the lifespan of the network due to less pipe stress, and thereby also protect against pipeline bursts and water loss.
-We offer a wide selection of check valves and air valves for network safety:
+Choosing the right valves allows water utilities to manage the distribution network efficiently.
+Preventing water hammer and air in the system will extend the lifespan of the network by reducing pipe stress, and thereby protecting against pipeline bursts and water loss.
+We offer a wide range of check valves and air valves for network safety:

 Surface boxes for use with noise loggers